GMB stars send support to Kate Garraway after death of husband Derek Draper

 Panellist Kaye Adams said: “We have all obviously been moved by Kate and the family’s journey over the last three or four years and so full of admiration for the way that they have dealt with the incredible challenges that they faced and, as I say, the saddest of news.”

-Coronation Street actress Sue Cleaver also hailed Garraway for her documentaries about life living with Draper’s illness.
+Coronation Street actress Sue Cleaver also hailed Garraway for her documentaries about their life with Draper’s illness.

 She said: “We all got to accompany Kate on this terrible journey through these amazing documentaries that she made.